PurnimaPathak44/Project-1/README.md

 Line graphs were created to demonstrate how Film Rating movies changed throught the year 1961-2015.

-PG-13 movies were not introudce until July 1, 1984 which is why it shows up around that timeframe on the line graphs.
+PG-13 movies were not introduced until July 1, 1984 which is why it shows up around that timeframe on the line graphs.

+PG movies were the most profitable until around 1982 where G movies started to increase.
+The introduction of PG-13 movies in 1984 may have influence PG movie profits however it seems like PG profits were starting to decrease earlier in 1982.
+This could be due to the rise in popularity of G movies around that time.
+PG and PG-13 movies had some good year in the 1990's with high profits.
+R rated movies always had the least amount of average profit throughout the entire range.
+This could also be due to the fact that R rated movies have much lower budgets on average.

 The average budget was similar for all ratings until around 1996 where G, PG, and PG-13 movie budgets increased.
 On average, the budget is highest for G-Rated movies and lowest for R-Rated movies.

-PG and R movies were the most popular until around 1985 where G movies started to increase.
+Similar to the average profits, PG and R movies were the most popular until around 1982where G movies started to increase.
 With the introduction of PG-13 movies in 1984, we see the decrease in PG and R movies.
 This could be due to PG and R movies becoming less saturated since films can now be split into a new inbetween rating.
 G rated movies had a "golden popularity" era around the early 1990's but then all film ratings started even out and similar popularity after.
 More recently, PG-13 and R rated movies seemed to have had an increase in popularity starting somewhere around 2013.

 ### 4. "Top 10 Directors vs Revenue and Runtime Regression"